sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 Replacing imperative code, full of loops and conditions, with declarative code is one of my favorite refactorings, as it often makes code more readable and maintainable.
 This is also one of the most common suggestions I make in code reviews.
 Code with mutations likely hides other issues — mutation is a good sign to look closer.

 However, it’s better to write simple and clear code with mutation than complex and messy code without it.
-However, if we do use mutation, it’s wise to isolate it in a small function with a meaningful name and clear API.
+However, if we end up using mutation, it’s wise to isolate it in a small function with a meaningful name and clear API.

 Also, immutable operations could [significantly reduce performance](https://tkdodo.eu/blog/why-i-dont-like-reduce) when working with large amounts of data and create a new object on each iteration.